ianchapin/epistemic-trust-calibration/README.md

 ## Author Note

 This framework is intentionally incomplete.

-Interpretations, adaptations, and refusals are expected.
+Interpretations, adaptations, refusals, and even abandonment are expected.
 No single reading should be treated as authoritative.